janspoerer/janspoerer.github.io/_posts/2022-09-26-nlpjourney-6-of-75.markdown

     });
 </script>

-In the first regular weekly meeting with my supervisor, he asked me to make a presentation about a research methodology paper.
-This paper focuses on research within computer science, and I should take the methodology from this paper as a basis for my revised research proposal.
+In the first regular weekly meeting with my supervisor, he asked me to make a presentation about a paper on research methods in computer science.
+I will take the methodology from this paper as a basis for my revised research proposal.

-The presentation will be presented in front of the chair in a couple of weeks.
+The presentation will be held in front of the chair in a couple of weeks.

 You can follow these updates on: [Substack](https://nlpjourney.substack.com/) [Blog](https://janspoerer.github.io/phdstudies/) [Telegram](https://t.me/+gmkAaVlKPh4xZTky) [WhatsApp](https://chat.whatsapp.com/F6901LMMJWIGlxrahkgBcq) [LinkedIn](https://www.linkedin.com/in/janspoerer/) [Medium](https://medium.com/@janspoerer/about) [Twitter](https://twitter.com/JanSpoerer) [Calendly](https://calendly.com/janspoerer/60m-private)